JT8D-17/XLua-Utils-for-X-Plane/README.md

 ### 2.1 Aircraft without an xlua plugin

-- Copy the *"xlua"* folder from, e.g. _"X-Plane 11/Aircraft/Laminar Research/Cessna 172SP/plugins"_ into the _"plugins"_ folder of the aircraft that you wish to use XLuaUtils with.
+- Copy the *"xlua"* folder from, e.g. _"[Main X-Plane folder]/Aircraft/Laminar Research/Cessna 172SP/plugins"_ into the _"plugins"_ folder of the aircraft that you wish to use XLuaUtils with.
 - Delete all subfolders from the _"[Aircraft's main folder]/plugins/xlua/scripts"_ folder.
 - Copy the _"xlua_utils"_ folder into _"[Aircraft's main folder]/plugins/xlua/scripts"_